 The Audit Risk and Compliance Committee (ARCC) of the Board is responsible for assessing the quality and integrity of financial reporting, effectiveness of systems monitoring financial and disclosure compliance with legal and regulatory requirements, supervision of compliance function and soundness of internal controls.
 The ARCC also obtains regular updates from management and the Group's compliance officer regarding compliance matters, which may have a material impact on the Group's consolidated financial statements and reviews the findings of any examinations by regulatory agencies.
 The committee also assists the Board in fulfilling its responsibilities in terms of overseeing management and control of risk and risk frameworks within the Bank.
-The Risk Management function and Credit Management function are headed by the Chief Risk Officer (CRO) who reports to ARCC, ensuring independence and segregation of duties from the business originating units - a fundamental principle of risk management process.
+The Chief Risk Officer (CRO) head the Risk Management and Credit Management functions who reports to ARCC, ensuring independence and segregation of duties from the business originating units - a fundamental principle of risk management process.